 People don’t like to acknowledge it, but early Pikachu was an ass.
 Dealing with such a Pokemon on your first time out is plenty to get frustrated over.
 And he did need to get his journey up and running.
-If his Pokemon won’t cooperate for the time being, he has to do something to try and further himself, even if it is silly.
+If his Pokemon wouldn’t cooperate for the time being, he had to do something to try and further himself, even if it was silly.

 Now imagine if Pikachu was cooperative and pretty chill.
 It had some issues in battle, but nothing it couldn’t get around.
 It was helpful and liked to just hang out.
 Would Ash’s frustration and subsequent reactions make sense in that scenario?